Emotional-Toys/l-code/Reference.md

 * Lines must be less than 127 characters (comments included).
 * Only alphanumeric & underscore characters `A-Z`, `0-9`, and `_`  should be used in variable names.
-* All upper-case words are reserved for R-Code.
+* All upper-case words are reserved for L-Code.
 Use lower-case, or mixed-case for variable names.
 * Spaces & tab can be used to indent commands for readability.
-* R-Code commands & parameters must be separated by colon characters `:`.
+* L-Code commands & parameters must be separated by colon characters `:`.

 Example:
 ```